 As parents, teaching a left-handed child and raising him the right way can pose challenges, we are not quite prepared to handle.
 Here’s how you can do them better.

 1. Never Force to Switch Hands

 There is nothing wrong with using a left hand for everyday activities.
-It is a natural trait and that is where your child’s strength lies.
-Help them be better at it rather than forcibly changing it.
+It is a natural trait, and that is where your child’s strength lies.
+Help him be better at it rather than forcibly changing it.

 2. Make Use of a Mirror